MMGameslogo MMGames

 2

-As you can see, a random number ranging from 1 to 6 is obtained.
+As you can see, a random number between 1 and 6 has been generated.

-To confirm this, we will run the program created in the previous section twice.
+To verify this, let's run the program created in the preceding section twice.

 1